 There was a time when ski tourers were either ski bums who couldn't afford a lift pass or more senior skiers from mountain villages only just out of leather boots and wooden skis.
 Now, though, tourers are a growing tribe of skiers and snowboarders whose style is a few mountain ranges away from a ski bum's hoodie and the local skier's cable knit sweater.

 Just like a piste skier or snowboarder?
 Right?
 Wrong.
-Randos have a distinct badass uncompromising style that's based partly on superior kit performance and partly on a look that may have taken days of retail therapy but appears effortless.
-The only time a Rando wants to looking like they're trying hard is when they're sweating on the traverse of a steep icy ridge.
+Randos have a distinct badass uncompromising style that's based partly on superior kit performance and partly on a look that may have taken days of retail therapy but has to appear effortless.
+The only time a Rando wants to looking like they're making an effort is when they're sweating on the traverse of a steep icy ridge.

 Light, light, light.
 This is the key for touring skis, boots and, also, clothing.
-Warmth is created by layering, cooling down by discarding them.
+Warmth is created by layering, cooling down by discarding and packing them in your backpack.
 Colours while never matchy matchy and tend towards the muted are nonetheless thoughtfully combined, which is no mean feat when a ski tourer has up to four layers to consider.

 JACKET: A lightweight down jacket can be used as an outer or mid -layer depending on the weather.
 Never bulky (can't pack it away) or baggy, the Rando's jacket is streamlined and always hooded, wind and water resistant for more hardcore all-weather tourers.

 PANTS: Number one must-have, side vents to let the air in when your legs are melting in the spring sun.
 Number two, enough bagginess and/or stretch so as not to inhibit your swivel action on a kickturn.
-Number three, pockets so easy accessibility to mobile, cereal bar, transceiver.
+Number three, pockets that provide easy accessibility to mobile, cereal bar, transceiver.

-LAYERS: Always start with one layer less than you think you need (see Patagonia, above).
-Take an extra one for the summit where the wind might be howling.
+LAYERS: Always start climbing with one layer less than you think you need (see Patagonia, above).
+Take an extra layer for the summit where the wind might be howling.
 Therefore you need...

-BACKPACK: Preferably an avy bag, like the Scott Alpride E1, below, so as light as an airbag can be and with as much room as possible for layers, water, snack, extra gloves, shovel, probes.
+BACKPACK: Preferably an avy bag, like the Scott Alpride E1, below, which is as light as an airbag can be and with as much room as possible for layers, water, snack, extra gloves, shovel, probes.

 HEADGEAR: A beanie or, if that's too warm then a wide bandana while touring up with sunglasses worn over (don't tuck the arms inside).
-Then a helmet to descend - or not.
+Carry your helmet on your backpack for the descent - or not.
 You don't need it as safety from skiers/snowboarders crashing into you as on the piste, but there may be rocks.